fabiofenoglio/zabbix-cron-monitoring/README.md

 4. install the required python dependencies with pip
 5. use the cron-wrapper.sh file to wrap the commands in your cron file
 6. setup Zabbix to fetch the aggregated output data as an item under your host
-7. setup Zabbix to compute derived data from the captured data
+7. setup Zabbix to compute dependent data from the captured data
 8. setup triggers on Zabbix

 ## Install the "wrapper" folder with its content on your machine